Course Number 1490

 Content and Organization

 The course is organized into two parts.
 The first part develops a conceptual framework for the functioning of markets, spread over three topics:

-The second part puts these ideas into practice, examining the selection of individual securities and the execution of broader investment strategies, spread over five topics:
+The second part puts these ideas into practice, examining the selection of individual securities and the execution of broader investment strategies, divided into four topics:

 - Value Investing

 - Asset Value